ideepaknishadd/ideepaknishadd/README.md

 - **Generative AI**: Leveraged **Grok** and **ChatGPT** for code optimization and prompt engineering to streamline development.

 **Key Achievements**:
-- Reduced app size by 15% through codebase optimization.
+- **Codebase Optimization**: Successfully optimized the old codebase, resulting in a leaner, faster, and more efficient application.
-- Increased user retention by 20% with UI/UX improvements.
+- **Enhanced Functionality**: Delivered new functionalities that directly contributed to user satisfaction and app performance.
-- Enhanced app stability with proactive bug resolution.
+- **App Stability**: Enhanced app stability through effective bug resolution and proactive maintenance.

 ### 🏢 XcelTec (A CMMI Level 5 Company), Ahmedabad (03/2023 - 07/2023)
 **Jr. Android Developer**